ipython/ipython-website/index.rst

 	- An enhanced interactive Python shell.
 	- An architecture for interactive parallel computing.

-All of IPython is open source (released under the revised BSD license).
-You can see what projects are using IPython `here <project.html>`_, or check out the `talks and presentations <presentation.html>`_ we have given about IPython.
+All of IPython is open source (released under the revised BSD license), and it is used by a range of `other projects <http://ipython.scipy.org/moin/About/Projects_Using_IPython>`_.
+Have a look at the `talks and presentations <presentation.html>`_ we have given about IPython.

 IPython supports Python 2.5 and 2.6 officially.
 If you need to use Python 2.4, the 0.10 series probably works OK but has not been extensively tested with 2.4.

 ~~~~~~~~~~~~~